marcusig/woocommerce-product-customizer/src/readme.txt

 == Changelog ==

+* TWEAK: use minimum and maximum quantity filters for the Quantity input

 = 1.2.53 - 22/Sep/2023 =

 * FIX: Fix issue with multiple choice not deselecting after previous fix attempt